Purple Line (Namma Metro): Rolling stock

-BMRC procured 150 metro coaches for fifty 3-car train sets in DMC-TC-DMC formation for Phase l of Namma Metro from BEML - Hyundai Rotem at a cost of ₹1,672.50 crore (₹16.72 billion).
-Coach specifications were as follows:

-Dimensions: Length-20.8m, Width-2.88m, and Height-3.8m.
-Each coach has a seating capacity of about 50 and standing capacity of 306 (basis 8 per sqm).
-Thus, each train had a capacity of about 1000.
-Traction was through four 180kW motors in each motor coach.
-The trains have a maximum speed of 80 km/h and axle load of 15 tonnes.
-The trains operate on 750V DC with third rail bottom power collector system.
-Features include stainless steel body fully air-conditioned coaches, longitudinal bank of wide seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, wi-fi enabled, four wide passenger access doors on each side, wide windows, automatic voice announcement system and electronic information and destination display system.
+BMRC procured 150 metro coaches for fifty 3-car train sets for Phase l of Namma Metro from BEML-Hyundai Rotem at a cost of ₹1,672.50 crore (₹16.72 billion).
+Coaches were 20.8 m long, 2.88 m wide and 3.8 m high.
+Each coach has a seating capacity of about 50 and standing capacity of approximately 306, making each train have a capacity of about 1000.
+Traction was through four 180 kW motors in each motor coach.
+The trains have a maximum speed of 80 km/h, axle load of 15 tonnes, and operate on 750 volt direct current with third rail power collection.
+The coaches are made of stainless steel and are fully air-conditioned, and contain longitudinal banks of seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, four wide passenger access doors on each side, an automatic voice announcement system and electronic information and destination displays.

 Initial operations on the Purple Line began with twenty-one 3-coach trains.
 As loads increased with increasing ridership, all trains were converted to six coaches.
 The first six car train was introduced on the Purple Line on 23 June 2018.
 The additional coaches were supplied by BEML at a cost of Rs 8.8 crore each.

-Traction

-Purple Line uses 750 V DC third rail traction.

 Signaling

-In September 2009, the consortium led by Alstom Project India Limited were awarded a contract worth ₹563.4 crore to supply control and signalling system for the first phase of the project.
+In September 2009, a consortium led by Alstom Project India Limited was awarded a contract worth ₹563.4 crore to supply control and signalling system for the first phase of the project.
 The consortium is led by Alstom and composed of Alstom Transport SA, Thales Group Portugal S A and Sumitomo Corporation.
 Alstom will provide the design, manufacture, supply, installing, testing and commissioning of the train control and signalling system and Thales will provide the design, installing, testing and commissioning of the telecommunication system for Phase I of the metro system.
 It includes the Urbalis 200 Automatic Train Control system which will ensure optimal safety, flexible operations and heightened passenger comfort.

-The integrated control centre at Baiyyappanahalli has direct communication with trains and stations are CCTV fitted with visual and audio service information.
+The integrated control centre at Baiyyappanahalli has direct communication with trains and stations, which are fitted with CCTV with visual and audio service information.